andrewheins/andrewheins.ca/wp-content/plugins/varnish-http-purge/readme.txt

-=== Varnish HTTP Purge ===
+= Proxy Cache Purge =
-Contributors: Ipstenu, mikeschroder, techpriester
+Contributors: Ipstenu, mikeschroder, techpriester, danielbachhuber
-Tags: varnish, purge, cache
+Tags: proxy, purge, cache, varnish, nginx
-Requires at least: 4.0
+Requires at least: 4.7
-Tested up to: 4.7
+Tested up to: 5.0
-Stable tag: 4.0.2
+Stable tag: 4.7.3
+Requires PHP: 5.6

-Automatically purge Varnish Cache when content on your site is modified.
+Automatically empty proxy cached content when your site is modified.

 == Description ==

+<strong>This plugin <em>does not</em> install nor configure a cache proxy.
+It acts as an interface with such services.</strong>

+One common method of caching content for websites is via the use of reverse proxy caching.
+Common examples of this are <a href="https://www.varnish-cache.org/">Varnish</a> and <a href="https://www.nginx.com/">Nginx</a>.
+These systems allow a website to update content and have the visitor's experience cached without the need for complex plugins storing the files locally and using up a user's disk space.

+A reverse proxy cache is installed in front of a server and reviews requests.
+If the page being requested is already cached, it delivers the cached content.
+Otherwise it generates the page and the cache on demand.

-Varnish HTTP Purge sends a PURGE request to the URL of a page or post every time it it modified.
-This occurs when editing, publishing, commenting or deleting an item, and when changing themes.
+The Proxy Cache Purge plugin sends a request to delete (aka flush) the cached data of a page or post every time it it modified.
+This happens when updating, publishing, commenting on, or deleting an post, and when changing themes.

-<a href="https://www.varnish-cache.org/">Varnish</a> is a web application accelerator also known as a caching HTTP reverse proxy.
-You install it in front of any server that speaks HTTP and configure it to cache the contents.
-This plugin <em>does not</em> install Varnish for you, nor does it configure Varnish for WordPress.
-It's expected you already did that on your own.
+= How It Works =

+When content on a site is updated by WordPress, the plugin reaches out to the proxy cache service with the URL of the page, requesting the cache be deleted.

-Not all pages are purged every time, depending on your Varnish configuration.
-When a post, page, or custom post type is edited, or a new comment is added, <em>only</em> the following pages will purge:
+Not all page are deleted from the cache on every change.
+For example, when a post, page, or custom post type is edited, or a new comment is added, <em>only</em> the following pages will purge:

 * The front page
 * The post/page edited
-* Any categories or tags associated with the page
+* Any categories, tags, and/or custom taxonomies associated with the page
+* Related feeds
+* Associated JSON API pages

-In addition, your entire cache will be purged on the following actions:
+In addition, your <em>entire</em> cache will be deleted on the following actions:

 * Changing themes
-* Press the 'Purge Varnish Cache' button on the dashboard
-* Press the 'Purge Varnish' button on the toolbar
+* Pressing the <strong>Empty Cache</strong> button on the toolbar

 Plugins can hook into the purge actions as well, to filter their own events to trigger a purge.

-And if you're into WP-CLI, you can use that too: `wp varnish purge`

-Please note: On a multisite network using subfolders, only <strong>network admins</strong> can purge the main site.
+On a multisite network using subfolders, only <strong>network admins</strong> can purge the main site.

+= Development Mode =

+If you're working on a site and need to turn off caching in one of two ways:

+1. Add `define( 'VHP_DEVMODE', true );` to your `wp-config.php` file
+2. Go to Proxy Cache -> Settings and enable debug mode for 24 hours at a time

+That will break cache on page loads.
+It is _not_ recommended for production!

+= WP CLI =

+* `wp varnish purge` - Flush the entire cache
+* `wp varnish debug [<url>]` - Help for debugging how well your cache is (or isn't) working
+* `wp varnish devmode [<activate|deactivate|toggle>` - Change development mode state

+= Privacy Policy =

+By default, no data is tracked.
+If you use the site scanner/debugging tool, your domain and IP address will access [a remote service hosted on DreamObjects](https://varnish-http-purge.objects-us-east-1.dream.io/readme.txt).
+No personally identifying transaction data is recorded or stored, only overall usage.
+IP addresses of the website making the request may be recorded by the service, but there is no way to access them and use it to correspond with individuals or processes.

+Use of this service is required for the cache checking in order to provide up to date compatibility checks on plugins and themes that may conflict with running a server based cache without needing to update the plugin every day.

+<em>No visitor information from your site is tracked.</em>

 == Installation ==
-No WordPress configuration needed.

-When used on Multisite, the plugin is Network Activatable Only.
+No special instructions apply.

+If you have a 3rd party proxy service (such as Sucuri or Cloudflare) you will need to add an IP address on the <em>Proxy Cache -> Settings</em> page.
+Alternatively you can add a define to your `wp-config.php` file: `define('VHP_VARNISH_IP','123.45.67.89');`

+When using Nginx based proxies, your IP will likely be `localhost`.

 = Requirements =

 * Pretty Permalinks enabled
-* Varnish 3.x or higher
+* A server based proxy cache service (such as Varnish or Nginx)

 == Frequently Asked Questions ==